scriptorum/LD36/README.md

 These are things I'd like to get in before the compo ends.
 Naturally, some won't make it.
 It's loosely ordered by priority.

-- [ ] FX: Animate coins in coinbank
-- [ ] FX: Dust when building road
 - [ ] FX: Village connected
 - [ ] SFX: build road
 - [ ] SFX: can't build road